The truth behind the cooking oils you may use daily

 Vegetable oil, commonly found in processed foods and touted as a healthy option, is a mix of various oils such as soybean, cottonseed, and corn oil.

 However, the extensive processing these oils undergo strips them of any potential nutritional value, leaving behind a product high in unstable forms of fatty acids prone to oxidation.
-This not only contributes to inflammation but also poses a risk to your heart health.

 4. Sunflower Oil